Synecdoche1/Void-NX/README.md

 - Drag and drop, ready to use from the moment you inject your payload!
 - Works on all Firmware versions, providing you can inject the payload.
-- Incognito enabled by default.
+- Incognito enabled by default, using Atmosphere's new Incognito, which doesn't require a back up, or writing directly to NAND!
   - Enabled for both sysNAND and emuNAND
   - ***WARNING: THIS IS NOT KNOWN TO BE SAFE AND DOES NOT GUARENTEE YOU PROTECTION.***
 - Ready to use homebrew apps, all up to date.
+Just open your album on the Switch, and have fun!
-- Up-To-Date Atmosphere.
+- Up-To-Date Atmosphere, always!
 - PC Tools available in the Zip, to get you started!
 - Payloads available to use with a Payload launcher.
 - Lightweight!
 The total size is only: